>> Internet Search Results

 INFIELD Definition & Meaning | Dictionary.com

-Infield definition: the diamond..
-See examples of INFIELD used in a sentence.
+INFIELD definition: See examples of infield used in a sentence.

 infield - Wiktionary, the free dictionary